TheHCJ/pokemon-battle-sim/README.md

 # UPDATE 1.0: (a very very very) Alpha release
+Yayy finally, after a couple of months I am ready to release the code I have written so far 🥳🥳

+> [!NOTE]
-Yayy finally, after a couple of months I am ready to release the code I have written so far 🥳🥳 *Important notice*: I have not been coding that much on this project, and I do have aspirations to pick it up again.
+> I have not been coding that much on this project, and I do have aspirations to pick it up again.
 You will see more updates in the future.

 ## Features
 - damage calculators (Henceforth IV, EV, stats calculator)